MISTERPUG51/NoMoreOres/README.md

 # NoMoreOres
-A Minecraft resource pack that replaces ore textures with stone, netherrack, and deepslate.
+NoMoreOres is a simple Minecraft resource pack that replaces all of the ore textures with stone, netherrack, and deepslate.
+This resource pack makes mining a nightmare and is great for pranking your friends.